Interstate 35W (Minnesota): 35W@94: Downtown to Crosstown

 The 35W@94 Downtown to Crosstown Project was a construction project to repave and reconfigure I-35W and I-94.
 The work took place from 15th Street to 43rd Street on I-35W, and I-94 from Portland Avenue to 3rd Avenue in Minneapolis.
 The project added a southbound entrance at County Road 3 (Lake Street), added a northbound exit to 28th Street, reconstructing and widening frontage roads to accommodate new ramps.
 HOV lanes using E-ZPass replaced the dynamic shoulder lanes in the center of the freeway.
 Retaining walls, noise barriers, and bridges being replaced throughout the entirety of the project.
 The METRO Orange Line uses a new station at Lake Street, and a bus-only transit ramp on 12th Street connecting I-35W to downtown.
 The entire project was completed in September 2021.

-Future
+Transit

-The proposed METRO Orange Line bus rapid transitway will run from the southern suburb of Lakeville to downtown Minneapolis on I-35W, passing through Burnsville, Bloomington, and Richfield.
-It will use HOV lanes and a transit ramp into downtown Minneapolis.
+The METRO Orange Line bus rapid transitway runs from the southern suburb of Burnsville to downtown Minneapolis on I-35W, passing through Bloomington, and Richfield.
+It uses HOV lanes and a transit ramp into downtown Minneapolis.